What to know about time off in lieu for business travel

 27 May 2021 · 4

 Some of your employees will be used to traveling for work and all that business travel entails.
-They probably also know your like the back of their hand.
+They probably also know your travel and expense policy like the back of their hand.

 However, many of these employees may sometimes work longer and more unusual hours than the hours stipulated in their contract for a business purpose.
 While this is often accepted as ‘part of the job’, you also need to make sure that you remain compliant.

-Any unspoken agreements regarding working time and time off in lieu for business travel should be well documented in your -- and if your employees haven’t yet asked about their rights regarding time off in lieu for business travel, you’ll need to be prepared with an answer.
+Any unspoken agreements regarding working time and time off in lieu for business travel should be well documented in your HR travel policy for employees -- and if your employees haven’t yet asked about their rights regarding time off in lieu for business travel, you’ll need to be prepared with an answer.

 Here, we go through what you need to know about your responsibilities, and what employees can expect with regard to time off in lieu for business travel.